HannesThurnherr/AutoBench/README.md

 <img width="3008" alt="Screenshot 2024-11-12 at 21 47 07" src="https://github.com/user-attachments/assets/180477e1-418b-48ee-984b-48466b014544">

-For example, AutoBench can compare models by how often they produce utilitarian vs. deontological responses, or explore other axes like conservatism, youth alignment, and more.
+For example, AutoBench can compare models by how often they produce utilitarian vs. deontological responses, or explore other axes like conservatism, optimism-pessimis, opinions about code, and more.

 ```bash
 # 1. Clone the Repository